How to Build a Body Like Mike Tyson

 You grow from surviving it.

-8. Genetics & Expectations (Reality Check)
+1. Genetics & Expectations (Reality Check)

-You will NOT look exactly like Tyson unless:
+You will NOT be Mike Tyson unless:

 You have similar bone structure